groovy-tutorial/groovy-tutorial/manuscript/01/01_09_PackagesLibraries.md

 Except for very small programs, most Groovy and Java-based programs are made up of packages of code:

-- The `package` keyword is used to designate that a class is part of a package and we'll cover this more fully in the tutorial on object-oriented Groovy.
+- The `package` keyword is used to designate that a class is part of a package and we'll cover this more fully in the [Organising your code](#chorganising) chapter.
 - The `import` keyword is used to import classes from other packages into a program.

 Consider the sample code below: